Gender and Education within Eastern Africa

 Further details on the background to the project and its development and partnership approach are available in Gender in East Africa: Report No.1

-Photograph (right): Children 'against the odds' at school in Korogocho, Nairobi
+Photograph (left): Children 'against the odds' at school in Korogocho, Nairobi